nl-design-system/terraform/README.md

 ### Teams

-An organisation (or repository) usually has three teams: Triage, Committer, Maintainer
+An organisation (or repository) usually has three teams: Triage, Committer, Maintainer ([also see the Github Documentation on permissions](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization#permissions-for-each-role))

 - `organisation-triage`
 - `organisation-committer`
 - `organisation-maintainer`